Fidelity vs Schwab Comparison

 Fifth, Let’s Inspect Margin Borrowing

-Both firms in this survey offer margin accounts.
-Schwab’s rates begin at
+Not surprisingly, both companies in this survey offer margin accounts.
+Schwab starts at

 At Last, Here Are Some Miscellaneous Services

-Individual Retirement Accounts: They each have Roth, traditional, Inherited, Custodial, SEP, SIMPLE, and Rollover IRAs with identical fee schedules.
+Individual Retirement Accounts: Both firms offer the same IRA types (Roth, traditional, Inherited, Custodial, SEP, SIMPLE, and Rollover) with the same fee schedules.

-Fractional Shares: Fidelity allows partial-share trades for all US stocks and ETFs.
-Schwab limits its fractionals to the S&P 500.
+Fractional Shares: Fidelity offers partial-share trading in the entire marketplace of US stocks and ETFs.
+Schwab restricts its fractional-share service to the stocks that make up the S&P 500.

-Initial Public Offerings: Both have IPO sections on their websites, with minimum account requirements.
+Initial Public Offerings: Both investment firms have IPO sections on their websites.
+Both also have minimum account requirements to get in on these offerings.

 Our Recommendations